moja-global/FLINT.Cloud/docs/deployment/index.rst

 Create a Container Registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now push the image to Azure Container Registry from which App
+You can now push the image to Azure Container Registry so that App
 Service can deploy it.
 Create an Azure Container Registry to push your
 images to: